 Location: Dropped by Night’s Cavalry at Weeping Peninsula.

-It is a great weapon, especially if you pair it with another flail on the other hand.
+It is a great weapon, especially if you pair it with another flail, on the other hand.
 One cool mechanic that FromSoft added was the weapon arts for dual-wielding.
-If you dual-wield 2 of the same weapon, you will get some pretty sick moves to use, but you do lose the ability to block.
+If you dual-wield 2 of the same weapon, you will get some pretty sick moves but lose the ability to block.